 What will be your best Restaurant Recommendations for a vegetarian travelling to Goa?

-This is one question which a lot of my audience from Tamil Nadu and North India, in general, keep asking.
+This is one question that a lot of my audience from Tamil Nadu and North India, in general, keep asking.
 Depending upon where you are, you can try Cafe Tato’s, Udupi Veg, Sri Krishna Veg, Bean Me Up, the Zest and The Sai Krishna!
 Artjuna cafe is great for veg food as well.

 What is one thing to do in Goa which only locals know of?